MicrosoftDocs/memdocs/sccm/core/plan-design/configs/supported-configurations.md

 Learn about how many sites, site system roles per site, and clients or devices are supported in different hierarchy designs for Configuration Manager.

 -  [Site and site system prerequisites](../../../core/plan-design/configs/site-and-site-system-prerequisites.md)
-Learn about configurations that are required on a Windows server to support different site types and site system roles.
+Learn about configurations that are required on a Windows Server to support different site types and site system roles.

 -  [Supported operating systems for site system servers](../../../core/plan-design/configs/supported-operating-systems-for-site-system-servers.md)
 Learn about which operating systems you can use as a site server or site system server.

 -  [Supported operating systems for clients and devices](../../../core/plan-design/configs/supported-operating-systems-for-clients-and-devices.md)
-Learn about which operating systems you can manage with Configuration Manager, including Windows, Linux and UNIX, Mac, Embedded operating systems, and mobile devices.
+Learn about which operating systems you can manage with Configuration Manager, including Windows, Windows Embedded, Linux and UNIX, Mac, and mobile devices.

 -  [Supported operating systems for the console](../../../core/plan-design/configs/supported-operating-systems-consoles.md)
 Learn about which operating systems can host the Configuration Manager console to provide a point of access for managing your deployment.